Canon AE-1: Design history

 The AE-1 was the first in what became a complete overhaul of Canon's line of SLRs.
 The 1970s and 1980s were an era of intense competition between the major Japanese SLR brands: Canon, Nikon, Minolta, Pentax and Olympus.
 Between 1975 and 1985, there was a dramatic departure from heavy all-metal manual mechanical camera bodies to much more compact bodies with integrated circuit (IC) electronic automation.
 In addition, due to rapid advances in electronics, the brands leap-frogged each other with successively more automated models.

 Although Canon had been making quality 35 mm cameras for decades, it had since the late 1950s been overshadowed by rival Nippon Kokagu K. K. and its Nikon cameras.
 While Canon easily led in the amateur compact fixed-lens market (where Nikon did not compete), Canon SLRs did not have the professional features of the top-end Nikon SLRs.
 Nikon, with its solid reputation for quality of material and workmanship, held a stranglehold on the prestigious professional SLR market that competitors could not break.

 The AE-1 was the vanguard of the landmark Canon amateur level A-series SLRs and led Canon's foray into the emerging electronically controlled SLR market.
 The other members of the A-series were the AT-1 (released 1977), A-1 (1978), AV-1 (1979), AE-1 Program (1981) and AL-1 (1982).
 They all used the same compact aluminum alloy chassis, but with different feature levels and outer cosmetic plastic top panel.
 By sharing most major components, including an inexpensive horizontal cloth-curtain shutter, viewfinder information display, and autoflash control, Canon further reduced costs and could undercut the price of the more expensive SLRs then on the market.

 In keeping with its cost-cutting philosophy, Canon designed the AE-1 to use a significant amount of structural plastic for a lighter and cheaper camera at the expense of being less impact resistant.
-Canon went to great effort to disguise the use of plastic - the injection-molded acrylonitrile-butadiene-styrene (ABS) for the top panel finished with either satin chrome (or black enameled) to give the look and feel of metal.
-The bottom plate were made of brass and then finished with satin chrome (or black enameled).
+Canon went to great effort to disguise the use of plastic—the injection–molded acrylonitrile-butadiene-styrene (ABS) for the top panel finished with either satin chrome or black enameled to give the look and feel of metal.
+The bottom plate was made of brass and then finished with satin chrome or black enameled.
 Extensive use of electronics also allowed simpler modular internal construction instead of mechanical linkages.
 Five major and 25 minor internal modules reduced the individual parts count by over 300.
 Modular construction, in turn, allowed automated production lines in order to reduce cost.
-Unfortunately, cost concerns also resulted in the use of plastic in some of the moving/operating mechanisms.
+Unfortunately, cost concerns also resulted in the use of plastic in some of the moving and operating mechanisms.